alaramartin/dicom-viewer/README.md

 Editing:
 ![example2](https://raw.githubusercontent.com/alaramartin/dicom-viewer/refs/heads/main/example-dicom-edit.png)

 Note: this extension currently does not support displaying compressed images or the official name/VR of private tags.
-Binary data cannot be edited.
+Binary data and tags required for image display cannot be edited.

 ## Installation